 Everyone's feet are different; likewise, boots have different fits.
 Some brands like Keen are known for a wider fit, while others like Salomon are narrower.
 And while there is universal sizing, it still varies from brand to brand.
 Your best bet is to try things on.
 And don't forget about socks either - their thickness affects fit too.

 The upper is the external material of a walking boot.
 Leather is very popular and used to be the only option.
 Leather is hard-wearing but can take some breaking in.
-Today, more hiking boots are being made from synthetic material, even alpine boots.
+Today, more walking boots are being made from synthetic material, even alpine boots.
 They're often lighter than leather alternatives, which makes synthetic a great option for fast summer hiking.
 But predictably, they aren't usually as durable.

 There are two parts to think about here: how the boot is made and how well it is made.
 Low-impact and sustainable production is key, but so too is longevity.